confluentinc/event-streaming-patterns/docs/event-processing/idempotent-reader.md

 ## Considerations
 A solution that necessitates strong EOS guarantees should enable EOS at all stages of the pipeline, not just on the reader.
-An Idempotent Reader is therefore typically combined with an Idempotent Writer, as well as transactions.
+An Idempotent Reader is therefore typically combined with an Idempotent Writer and transactional processing.

 ## References
 * This pattern is derived from [Idempotent Receiver](https://www.enterpriseintegrationpatterns.com/patterns/messaging/IdempotentReceiver.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf